hemanth2110/cryptography_19CS412_classical_techni/README.md

 RESULT :

-Thus the rail fence algorithm had been executed successfully
+Thus the rail fence algorithm had been executed successfully..